CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-results.md

     </tr>
 </table>

-During all of the above states errors could occur, and the type of error is set in the result JSON.
-A successful delivery has gone through all the states, and is published with the property "state" set to "message" and "result" set to "accepted".
+During all of the above states errors might occur.
+If this happens, the state of the delivery and the type of error is set added to the result JSON.
+A successful delivery has gone through all the states, and is published to the result queue with the property "state" set to "message" and "result" set to "accepted".
-For all other errors

 ## Result types

-During all the above states an error can occur.
+During all the above states errors can occur.
 The type of error is logged in the "result" property.
 It always has one of the following values:

 <table>